Learn more about Swift

 Read post

-Opaque result types and the some keyword in Swift
+The some keyword in Swift explained

 If you’re using SwiftUI to build your apps, you will have noticed that your view’s body property is of type some View.
 The some keyword was introduced alongside SwiftUI and it’s part of a feature called opaque result types (SE-0244).
 In this post, we’ll take a look at what the some keyword is exactly, which […]